FEMA Fire Management Assistance Declaration – Washington West White Swan Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of Maine to supplement state, tribal and local recovery efforts in the areas affected by a severe storm and flooding on June 26, 2023.
-The following areas has been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the state of Montana to supplement state, tribal, and local recovery efforts in areas affected by a severe winter storm and flooding from May 6-9, 2024.
+The following counties have been approved for assistance:

 Public Assistance: